West-Lane-Translator/wlt_content/content/pages/Tsunami/Sirens.md

     106.9 FM for more information.
 -   The third tone is the ALL CLEAR sound, which resembles the Westminster Chimes.
 You will hear this tone if the tsunami warning has been canceled.
-The protocols state that the \'all clear\' will run for one minute followed by a two minute rest period.
+The protocols state that the 'all clear' will run for one minute followed by a two minute rest period.
 This process will be repeated five times.
 At that time it is OK for people to return to their homes.